-Columbia State plays an important role in the region's economic growth and quality of life.
-The Center for Economic and Community Development (ECD) seeks to strengthen this role through business and industry services, economic development partnerships, and continuing education programs.
+Columbia State plays an important role in the region's economic growth, community development and quality of life.
+The Center for Economic and Community Development (ECD) seeks to strengthen this role through business and industry services, economic development partnerships, cultural programs, and personal enrichment activities.

-Business, industry and government have unique education and training needs.
+Business, industry, and government have unique education and training needs.
 ECD works closely with organizations throughout the Columbia State service area to identify these needs and develop appropriate services.
-Services include credit and non-credit courses, specialized contract training, and applied research.
+Services include noncredit professional development and specialized contract training.

 Economic development partnerships help communities maximize strengths and overcome weaknesses.
-ECD actively seeks opportunities for Columbia State to participate in partnerships with economic groups and service providers throughout the region.
-These efforts help communities fully develop resources and gain access to vital education and training services.
+ECD seeks opportunities for Columbia State to participate in partnerships with economic development agencies, education and training providers, and other organizations throughout the region.
+These efforts help communities gain access to vital education and training services.